TacSpat/ViperArms/README.md

 # Viper Arms
-This is a 2025 Pompous game jam submission.
+This is a 2025 Pompous Trash jam submission.